JasonGlazer/pyExpandObjects/design/FY2021/NFP-HVACTemplateAndExpandObjectsWithEpJSON.md

 *The command line interface for epJSON files supports all options provided for IDF files with a few additions.*

 ```
--xb --output-backups     Output separated epJSON
+-nb --no_backup : Do no create backup files
 ```

 *It is not possible to comment sections of code in JSON formatted files.
 Therefore, the output expanded files do not have the ability to retain the HVACTemplate objects used to create the current document.
 If the original file were to be overwritten, then all template data would be lost.
-In an attempt to provide and additional layer of backups, this option will output two files: one with HVACTemplate objects, and one with all other objects.
+In an attempt to provide and additional layer of backups, the -nb option is set to False by default which means two files will be created: one with HVACTemplate objects, and one with all other objects.
 With these files, the original input file can be created, or specific objects can be copied and pasted.*

 ```
 -ns --no-schema     Skip all schema validation checks